Skip to product information

 Rani Maring is a keeper of ancient Khasi traditions.
 For decades, students, scholars, and neighbours have sought him out — drawn by his deep understanding of sound, symbolism, and the unseen rhythms of Khasi life.
 When he makes an instrument, he does not follow measurements.
 He listens.
 He shapes.
 He tunes.
 He listens again.

 The elongated neck and hollowed body allow sound to travel slowly, carrying texture rather than volume.
 This is not an instrument made for performance halls.
-It is made for accompaniment, for storytelling, for solitary listening ,for sound as presence rather than display.
+It is made for accompaniment, for storytelling, for solitary listening.
+It is made for sound as presence rather than display.

 Each lute holds what Rani’s community recognises as soul, a resonance that cannot be replicated, only encountered.
 Variations in tone, surface, and proportion are not imperfections; they are signatures of authorship and listening.